What Is an API?

 2. Production Environment

-In order to obtain your organization’s claims data in the production environment, you must have obtained API credentials from either the ACO-MS system for Shared Savings Program ACOs or from 4i for REACH ACOs, and DCEs, KCEs, and KCF Entities.
+In order to obtain your organization's claims data in the production environment, you must have obtained BCDA credentials from either the ACO Management System or the 4i portal.
 Every request demands a bearer token which can only be obtained with active BCDA credentials.

 Reminder: Before you generate BCDA credentials, please try out the BCDA Sandbox experience.